Bisbrooke: History

 The village's name origin is dubious.
 Possibly, 'beetle brook' or 'brook of Bitel'.

 Bisbrooke was first recorded in the Domesday Book of 1086 then spelt "Bitlesbroch".
 Over the centuries the spelling has gone through as many as 19 name changes including Bitelesbroke, Pysbroke and Butlisbroke before the present spelling was adopted.
 At the time of the Norman survey, about half of the land was owned by King William and the rest by Countess Judith of Fotheringhay in Northamptonshire.

 Following the dissolution of the monasteries in the sixteenth century, in 1547 the land was granted by King Edward VI to Sir Richard Lee who soon afterwards settled it on Anthony Andrews.
-The land was still in the Andrews family nearly a century later with Bisbrooke or Pisbroke as it was then spelled, being owned by Anthony’s great-grandson Edward, Sheriff of Rutland.
-In the Civil War Edward initially supported King Charles but afterwards embraced the Parliamentarians’ cause.
+The land was still in the Andrews family nearly a century later with Bisbrooke or Pisbroke as it was then spelled, being owned by Anthony's great-grandson Edward, Sheriff of Rutland.
+In the English Civil War Edward initially supported King Charles but afterwards embraced the Parliamentarians’ cause.
 Fined for his earlier Royalist tendencies, he seemed to have been unable to meet his debts and his land was sold.

 The Bisbrooke estate was acquired during the Commonwealth by Sir George Manners (father of John Manners, 8th Earl of Rutland) and so, most of Bisbrooke passed into the Duke of Rutland's Belvoir Estate.
 It was auctioned in 1918.